 - Celery

-You can also stuff the turkey with a savory stuffing mixture.
-It will take longer to cook the bird and you must make sure the stuffing is at least 165F before removing from the oven.
+You can also stuff your bird with a savory stuffing mixture.
+It will take longer to cook and you must make sure the stuffing is at least 165°F before removing from the oven.

 Ingredients